 The Spirometer is used to measure changes in the volume of the inhaled and exhaled air.
 The total volume of the lung can be calculated from various breathing processes and calculation of the anatomical dead space.

-The spirometer integrates the flow to produce volume (i.e. a flow of 1 l/s must produce 1 litre of volume in one second and 2 litres of volume in 2 seconds etc.).
+The spirometer integrates the flow to produce volume (i.e. a flow of 1 l s-1 must produce 1 litre of volume in one second and 2 litres of volume in 2 seconds etc.).
 Any value of the flow that differs from zero at the start will become “integrated” into the volume and will be seen in the final data as a slope in the data.
-A calibration function and Tare function are present to allow the no flow through of the Spirometer become the zero base line to reduce this effect.
+A calibration function and tare function are present to allow the no flow through of the Spirometer become the zero base line to reduce this effect.

 Additionally, the adjusted volume range uses mathematics to bring the data back to effective zero after each breathing cycle.